onqtam/headjack/src/introduction/headjack_cons.md

 TODO:

+- state growth - headjack will suffer from this more than any other blockchain as it keeps a lot of the history in its materialized state as ranges for historic querying with provability.
+But bluesky's log would be enormous too anyway.

 - public interest graph (both a pro and a con)
 - private social graphs require the use of IDMs and that starts to resemble Farcaster's managed hosts and Bluesky's Personal Data Servers.
     - centralization, potential data breaches